ethvan/lifebot/README.md

     python bot.py
     ```

     You should see `LifeBot#8795 online...`.
-Then type `/todo_add` in Discord to test.
+Then type `/todo add` in Discord to test.

-## Future Improvements

-- Add habit tracking with daily streaks
-- Migrate slash command names to command groups so `/todo add` uses a space instead of an underscore
-- Add tests for the database layer
+## What I Learned

+- **SQL in practice** — Designing schemas, writing `SELECT`/`INSERT`/`UPDATE`/`DELETE` queries, and handling edge cases (like "not found" vs. "already done")
+- **Async Python** — Using `async`/`await` throughout taught me why asynchronous code matters for network I/O, and how to structure a program that stays responsive while waiting on external services.
+- **Background tasks** — Used `discord.ext.tasks` to run a loop every 30 seconds, querying for due reminders and sending DMs.
+Learned about idempotency and why fired reminders must be deleted from the DB to avoid repeat fires.
+- **Discord's API model** — Slash commands, command groups, interaction responses, ephemeral replies, and the WebSocket event loop all work together in a specific way.
+- **External APIs** — Chained two calls to Open-Meteo (geocoding → weather) and handled the "city not found" case where the API returns no results key.

 ## License